Dragon1 Standard: Business Process Orientation

 Definition

-This definition means that if activities are not aligned, there is no business process.
+This definition means there is no business process if activities are not aligned.
 The better the activities are aligned, the more efficient and effective you use your resources to produce products and realize goals.

 process meta-model diagram